 - Geography does not have any separate tuition waivers that we can award.
 All tuition waivers accompany fellowships and assistantships.
 Please do not ask us for “just” a tuition waiver!

 - All students (those that are applying as well as those that are continuing) are encouraged to perform their own thorough search for external funding (e.g., National Science Foundation, Ford Foundation, NASA Fellowships, etc.), even if they currently receive funding from UF.
 It is possible that if you can provide funding for 2 or 3 years of your studies with us, we may be able to provide funding for one or two additional years.

 - In a given year, we will not know how many incoming students will receive funding until late January as the college often does not notify us of awards such as the Graduate Student Fellowship and Grinter Awards until this time.
 When the admissions committee meets in February to review applicants, we rank them in terms of priority for funding.
 We may receive notification that we can offer additional funding after February and in this case we will refer to our initial ranking from the February meeting.
 This is why it is imperative that you submit your application materials before January 31 – otherwise, you will not be placed on our ranked list.

 - Many students that do not receive an initial offer of funding have been funded as research or teaching assistants once they arrive at UF or in later semesters.
 If you are accepted but do not receive funding, you have the option of deferring your matriculation for up to 1 year so that you may continue your search for funding.

-All incoming PhD students in Fall 2012, 2013, 2014, 2015 had some form of funding if they requested it: GSF, TA, RA, other fellowship, or funding from the government of their home country.
+- All incoming PhD students in since 2012 have had some form of funding if they requested it: GSF, TA, RA, other fellowship, or funding from the government of their home country.